PTz0uAH/termuxified/packages/freepascal/fpc-3.2.2.arm-termux.deb/README.md

 - remove edits from "~/.bashrc"
 - remove the deb file if downloaded

-Todo: make the deb signed so all the manual actions are performed "automagically"
+Todo: perhaps make the deb signed so all the manual actions are performed "automagically" but then one will miss all the fun IYKWIM..

 FPC4Termux Development Overview: